hikunal637/GolfAI_Assignment/README.md

 This project processes golf swing videos to automatically classify swing phases, annotate videos with predicted phases, and extract individual swing clips.
 It leverages MediaPipe Pose for landmark extraction and a RandomForestClassifier for phase classification.

 ## How to run
+### To make a prediction / run swing clips extractor
 Clone the repo and install Python version 3.12.10 and requirements.txt.
 Then ,
         1. To generate a labelled output with each frame labeled with its predicted class, execute the third last and second last cell in poseimg.ipynb.
 You also need to enter input video path and where you want to save the output video.
         2. To extract swing clips from a video, specify the input and output path as before in last cell and execute.

+### To train the model again from scratch
+        1. Download the dataset from   https://drive.google.com/drive/folders/1zT9TWfjzsQVCo1euMMjUMXAddsAAiKQB?usp=sharing

 ## Python version
 Make sure that Python version 3.12.10 is install.
 Mediapipe  is not compatible with newer versions of Python.